apple/servicetalk/servicetalk-examples/src/main/java/io/servicetalk/examples/http/README.md

 - [BlockingHelloWorldServer](helloworld/blocking/BlockingHelloWorldServer.java) - a server that demonstrates the
 blocking API and responds with a simple `Hello World!` response body as a `text/plain`.
-- [BlockingHelloWorldClient](helloworld/blocking/BlockingHelloWorldClient.java) - a client that sends a `GET` request to the configured single address of the [server](helloworld/blocking/BlockingHelloWorldServer.java) and receives the response payload body as one aggregated object.
+- [BlockingHelloWorldClient](helloworld/blocking/BlockingHelloWorldClient.java) - a client that sends a `GET` request to the [server](helloworld/blocking/BlockingHelloWorldServer.java) and receives the response payload body as one aggregated object.
 - [BlockingHelloWorldUrlClient](helloworld/blocking/BlockingHelloWorldUrlClient.java) - a client that sends a `GET`
 request to the specified URL in absolute-form and receives the response payload body as one aggregated object.